Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 For instance, changing bit 24 of `SCU_INIT_PNSSET0_VAL` to 0 would make the `PDMA1` peripheral accessible only to code running in secure mode.

-Several peripherals on the M2351 can only run in secure mode.
+Several peripherals on the M2351 can only be accessed in secure mode.
 They are `SYS`, `CLK`, `NMI`, `PDMA0`, `RTC`, `FMC`, `SCU`, `WDT` and `TMR01`.

 ### Adding non-secure callable functions ###

-The best place to put application-specific non-secure callable functions is within the secure binary.
-The `freertos-secure-demo` target is an example of how to do just that: the secure binary contains the functions defined in `nsc_functions.c`.
-These functions are marked as non-secure callable thanks to the FreeRTOS macro `secureportNON_SECURE_CALLABLE`, which maps to `__NONSECURE_ENTRY`.
+If application-specific non-secure callable functions are required then they must be added to the secure binary.
+Currently the only way to do this is to modify the Cascoda SDK ``chili2-default-secure`` binary, but Cascoda plans to enable a method of injecting additional behaviour from a parent application.
+The `__NONSECURE_ENTRY` macro should be used to mark a function as non-secure callable.

 ## Common pitfalls ##